On generating series of finitely presented operads: Symmetric and shuffle operads

 for $y = E_{\alia}(z)$.
 After differentiation, we get the equation

 Using the initial condition $y(0) = 0$, we get the algebraic equation

 for $y$.
 In particular, the function $y = E_{\alia}(z)$ is algebraic.

 Since the operad $\alia$ has a quadratic Gr\"obner basis of relations, it follows from~\cite{hof} (see also \cite[Cor.~3]{dk}) that the operad $\alia$ is Koszul.
-By the Ginzburg--Kapranov relation, its exponential generating series $y$ satisfy the relation
+By the Ginzburg--Kapranov relation, its exponential generating series $y$ satisfies the relation

 where $f(z)$ is the exponential generating series of the quadratic dual operad $\alia^!$.
 It follows from the equation above that

 This polynomial coincides with the result of a direct calculation given in the concluding remark of~\cite{dzh}.